Protocol and State Events in Western Australia

 We work closely with the staff of Government House to organise this event.

-For more information, visit the Government House website.
+For more information regarding the Governor, visit the Government House website.

-An annual program in which State Cabinet travels to WA regional and metropolitan centres.
+An annual program in which State Cabinet travels to WA regional centres.

 Various meetings and events take place in conjunction with these Cabinet visits, including community events hosted by the Premier.

-We work with Cabinet Services, local government authorities and community service providers to coordinate these functions.
+We work with local members, government authorities and community service providers to coordinate these events.

-This includes State receptions for visiting high-level dignitaries, Olympic and Paralympic welcome home parades and State signing ceremonies.
+This includes State funerals and memorial services, State receptions for visiting high-level dignitaries, welcome home celebrations for sporting representatives and State signing ceremonies.

 Consular Corps